techmuse8/techmuse8.github.io/docs/Guides/3DS Pokemon Randomizing.md

 ​1.
 Take the SD Card out of your computer and put it into your 3DS

 ​2.
-Power on your 3DS while holding Select to boot into the Luma configuration menu and enable "Enable Game Patching" if its not already.
+Power on your 3DS while holding Select to boot into the Luma configuration menu and enable `Enable Game Patching` if its not already.

 Now when you launch your game, it should be randomized if you did everything correctly!